Octa476/Data_Visualization_in_Python_in-IDE_course/README.md

 # Data_Visualization_in_Python_in-IDE_course

-In this course you will learn how to create a single bar chart showing the number of games per 4 specific gaming platforms(PS4, XOne, PC and WiiU) by game genre using python3.
+In this course you will learn how to create a single bar chart showing the number of games per 4 specific gaming platforms(PS4, XOne, PC and WiiU) by game genre using python3 and some open-source libraries.

 ## The course is structured in 5 parts: